How Much Can You Make from Shopify? Real Numbers + Proven Tips

 Choose the model that aligns with your skills, capital, and long-term goals.

-How Much Do Shopify Store Owners Really Make?
+How Much Do Shopify Store Owners Actually Make?
 (With Data)

 - 60% of new Shopify store owners earn less than $1,000 per month in their first year.
 This is especially common among solo entrepreneurs who invest little in paid advertising, product research, or conversion optimization.
 Many use this phase for testing products, learning the platform, and building brand presence.